mozilla/addon-sdk/doc/module-source/sdk/system/events.md

 <api name="on">
 @function
-  Listen to events of a given topic
+  Listen to events of a given type

-@param topic {string}
+@param type {string}
-  The topic name to watch.
+  The event type name to watch.
 @param listener {function}
   Function that will be called when an event is fired, with a single `event` object as argument.
 This object has three attributes:

-    * topic: the event name
+    * type: the event type name
     * subject: the event subject object
     * data: the event data string